aashugoyal/Hangman_game/README.md

 #HANGMAN GAME

-its a game where user guess the word. if it correct you won.
+Its a game where user guess the word. if it correct you won.
+I am currently working on this.